bernEsp/email_to/README.md

-emailMe
+emailTo
 =======

-api to send a email
+api to send an email via json